Mechanistically, the way population changes are modeled is:

 Future_Population = Initial_Population + Births - Deaths + Immigration + Emigration

 The initial population is already known, deaths are easily modeled based on population aging and life expectancy, and migration rates are extremely unpredictable.
-So when discussing the future population, people largely focus on the birth rates.
+So, when discussing the future population, people largely focus on the birth rates.

 Onto the causes of the decline: I don’t think it’s that much of a mystery.
 In Europe, most women say the want to have 2-2.5 kids; for China and America the figures are 1.7 and 2.5 respectively.
-So even if people have as many children as they claim to want, fertility rates will not be particularly high.
+Even if people have as many children as they claim to want, fertility rates will not be particularly high.
 Then, consider that:

 ~10% of the population has biological fertility troubles.